djjudas21/puppet-freeradius/README.md

 #### `freeradius::site`

 Install a virtual server (a.k.a. site) from a flat file.
-Sites are install directly into `/etc/raddb/sites-enabled`
+Sites are installed directly into `/etc/raddb/sites-enabled`

 ```puppet